We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 You can clean your Eddie by Giddy using gentle, antibacterial soap and warm water.
 Do not use bleach, chlorine, or other potentially harsh chemicals to avoid irritation or allergic reactions.

 You can let your device air dry, or dry it with a towel or paper towel.

 Is Eddie by Giddy comfortable?

 This device constricts the veins but not the arteries or urethra, making it a more comfortable experience than metal, circular rings that constrict.

 According to reviewers, overall comfort depends on proper sizing.

-There are a number of treatments available, including medications, pumps, and rings.
-Eddie by Giddy is a U-shaped, silicone ED ring that may be more comfortable to wear than other constriction bands, since it doesn’t compress the urethra.
+Many treatments are available, including medications, pumps, rings, and other devices.
+Eddie by Giddy is a horseshoe-shaped, silicone ED constriction device that may be more comfortable to wear than other constriction bands since it doesn’t compress the urethra.

 Many reviewers say the device works if you find the right size.
-You’ll need to replace it every few months, as it stretches out over time.
+You’ll need to replace it every few months since it stretches out over time.

 Breanna Mona is a writer based in Cleveland, Ohio.
 She holds a master’s degree in media and journalism and writes about health, lifestyle, and entertainment.